N

 Research · Singapore AI Search Readiness Report 2026

-AI engines like ChatGPT, Perplexity and Google AI Overviews now answer questions directly — without listing your website.
+AI engines like ChatGPT, Perplexity and Google AI Overviews now answer questions directly, without listing your website.
 If your content isn't structured for AI citation, you're not in the answer.
 This report benchmarks where Singapore SMEs actually stand.

 Google ranks pages based on authority, backlinks, technical health, and keyword matching.
 AI engines cite specific passages, structured answers, and entities they can verify.
-A page that ranks #1 for “accounting firm Singapore” might score 8/100 for AI citation because it has no answer-first content, no FAQ schema, and no entity signals — even though Google considers it authoritative enough to rank top.
+A page that ranks #1 for “accounting firm Singapore” might score 8/100 for AI citation because it has no answer-first content, no FAQ schema, and no entity signals.
+Even though Google considers it authoritative enough to rank top.

 The two disciplines are not opposites.
-AI mostly quotes pages that already rank — so the right fix works on both axes.
+AI mostly quotes pages that already rank, so the right fix works on both axes.
 But the average Singapore SME has invested in one and completely neglected the other.

 Key findings

-Have no llms.txt or AI-crawler instructions
+Have no llms.txt for AI crawlers

 Why this matters